Polynomial-time isomorphism test for $k$-generated extensions of abelian groups: Proof of Theorem

 By Proposition~\ref{modiso}, we can compute an \( R \)-isomorphism \( \mu : A \to A_0 \) in polynomial time.
 By the definition of the action of \( R \), we have \( \mu(x^{g_i}) = \mu(x^{x_i}) = \mu(x)^{x_i} = \mu(x)^{g^0_i} \), \( i = 1, \dots, k \), as required.

 \textbf{Step 4.
 Finding an automorphism \( \theta \).}

 Define a subring \( K \leq \End(A) \) by

 Additive generators of \( K \) can be computed in polynomial time by solving a system of linear Diophantine equations, see Proposition~\ref{diosolve}.
-By Theorem~\ref{units}, we can compute multiplicative generators of the unit group
+By Corollary~\ref{cunits}, we can compute multiplicative generators of the unit group

 in polynomial time. \( K^\times \) is a permutation group on \( A \) and we can check if tuples \( (u_1, \dots, u_m) \) and \( (\mu^{-1}(u^0_1), \dots, \mu^{-1}(u^0_m)) \) lie in the same \( K^\times \)-orbit in polynomial time, and find the required \( \theta \in K^\times \) if they do.